WilliamMurray-research/2026-0004-D/README.md

 **[Dynamic Island Wallpaper](https://github.com/WilliamMurray-research/2026-2001-D)**
 (*SWI-Prolog, Python, JSON*)

 A deterministic pipeline combining telemetry, symbolic reasoning, a scene DSL, and procedural rendering.
+Some of the tooling I'm using is proprietary, so I have made the repository private for the moment.
 `systems architecture` `DSL design` `Prolog` `deterministic graphics`

 ---